olaoritsland/finance-dashboard-demo/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ### Step 1

 - **Option 1**
-    - 🍴 Fork this repo!
+    - 🍴 Fork this repo! (not currently permitted in the organization)

 - **Option 2**
     - 👯 Clone this repo to your local machine using `https://github.com/PWCNORWAY/finans-dashboard-demo.git`